Southern Utah looks to extend streak vs Portland St. - KTVZ

 Southern Utah looks to extend streak vs Portland St.

-BOTTOM LINE: Southern Utah looks for its sixth straight conference win against Portland State.
+BOTTOM LINE: Southern Utah looks for its seventh straight conference win against Portland State.
 Southern Utah’s last Big Sky loss came against the Weber State Wildcats 91-67 on Jan.
-21. Portland State is coming off a 73-65 win over Northern Colorado on Saturday.
+21. Portland State lost 68-58 loss at home to Southern Utah in its most recent game.

-SQUAD LEADERS: James Scott has averaged 13.1 points and 4.8 rebounds to lead the way for the Vikings.
-Khalid Thomas is also a top contributor, producing 11 points and five rebounds per game.
-The Thunderbirds have been led by Tevian Jones, who is averaging 17.2 points and 4.2 rebounds.
+SUPER SENIORS: Portland State’s James Scott, Khalid Thomas and Paris Dawson have combined to account for 47 percent of the team’s scoring this season and have scored 45 percent of all Vikings points over the last five games.

-CLAMPING DOWN: The Vikings have given up just 64.5 points per game to Big Sky opponents so far, an improvement from the 74 per game they gave up to non-conference competition.TERRIFIC TEVIAN: Jones has connected on 34.7 percent of the 144 3-pointers he’s attempted and has made 10 of 31 over his last five games.
-He’s also made 85.1 percent of his foul shots this season.
+CREATING OFFENSE: Scott has made or assisted on 42 percent of all Portland State field goals over the last three games.
+The senior guard has accounted for 18 field goals and 10 assists in those games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25